hydroper-jet/lang/design/design.md

 Unicode:

 - `String`: Sequence of Scalar Values using an implementation-specific encoding.
-- `CharIndex`: Represents a Scalar Value index into any string.
+- `CharIndex`: Represents a Scalar Value index into a string.
 - `Char`: Unicode Scalar Value.

 Compound: